twsla

 | URL | URL |

-| REGEXP/Pattern/ | Character string that matches regular expression |
+| REGEXP/Pattern/ | String matching regular expression |

 $twsla relation -f Failed -r user "regex/user\s+\S+/" ip